rvcgeeks/User-and-Entity-Behavior-Analytics-UEBA/README.md

 - Streamlined Step 3 and 4 (Action features and sequence models) for every user configured
 - Added scripts for running entire UEBA pipeline.
 - Added requirements.txt and made code compatable with latest version of python, tensorflow, pandas, numpy, matplotlib
+- Re Implemented Action and Sequence Feature Models using ConvLSTM2D as per paper

 ## Dependent Libraries
 - python greater than 3.10-64-bit